Nextiva / Blog / VoIP

 🔲 Back up all your PBX configurations, voicemails, and all relevant data

 Document your existing PBX configuration the best you can so you aren’t guessing later.
-That’s why a solid provider will ensure you can get up and running exactly where you left off with your previous PBX setup.
+That’s why a solid provider will make sure you can get up and running exactly where you left off with your previous PBX setup.

 🔲 Port your existing phone numbers to the new phone service